 If the DC you are deleting was also a Global Catalog (GC) server, click Yes to confirm the deletion.

-If the DC you are deleting had one or more FSMO roles, click OK to transfer them to another DC.
-This if you have not already seized them yourself.
+If the DC you delete had one or more FSMO roles, click OK to transfer them to another DC.
+This is if you have not already seized them yourself.

 Using Active Directory Sites and Services console